-The class has been established and is now included in the race schedules at Papercourt.
+The class has been established for several years and is included in the race schedules at Papercourt.

 There are many variants of the Scow – but most of the differences are superficial and at Papercourt they will all be racing to the same handicap.
-The ‘core’ fleet is the Chichester Scow – but other Scows will be permitted in the Papercourt fleet to allow for second-hand purchases.
+The ‘core’ fleet is the Chichester Scow – but other Scows are permitted in the Papercourt fleet to allow for second-hand purchases.